-The most common reason a woman would cheat is because she feels taken for granted, according to Charles J. Orlando, a relationship expert and bestselling author, who went undercover as a cheating husband a few years ago to find out the reasons why women cheat, and Lisa Brateman, an LCSW, psychotherapist, and relationship specialist.
+The most common reason a woman would cheat is because she feels taken for granted, according to Charles J. Orlando, a relationship expert and bestselling author, who went undercover as a cheating husband a few years ago to find out the reasons why women cheat, and Lisa Brateman, L.C.S.W., psychotherapist, and relationship specialist.
 So your best bet to prevent ever getting cheated on in the first place is to keep your effort high throughout the relationship instead of just when dating, notes Orlando.

 Still, if you and your partner haven’t quite been in sync as of late and think something may be wrong, here are some signs that she may be cheating on you.
 The key word here is "may."
 If you can relate to a few of these, consider confronting her about it in a calm way—and definitely don't immediately accuse her.
 “To stay in a good place: Listen without judgment,” Orlando says.

 1. She’s not sharing details about her life with you

 Anyone who's ever told a lie understands the risk of getting caught when people start pressing you for more details.
 With each added layer of falsehood, you’re that much closer to exposing yourself as a liar.

 So how does that translate to relationships?
 "What you're not talking about can be very telling," Brateman says.
 "For example, if she comes home from a two-day conference and doesn’t talk about the conference, that could be a clue that something's up.
 People do not like to talk about something that hasn’t happened for fear of being discovered."

 It’s also a big deal when you’re not the first or even second person that she talks to about her day, according to Brateman.
 “It likely means she's talking about all that to someone else,” Brateman says.
 “And sharing personal details of her life with this other person who truly listens and encourages her only deepens their emotional connection.”
 Brateman says when a spouse used to tell you about a co-worker or friend and then stops talking about them entirely, chances are something may be up.